zyclonite/zerotier-docker/README-router.md

 	2. A line-count of zero.
 This means the container has not been able to configure net-filter rules on the host.
 If that happens, try the opposite setting for this environment variable (eg `true` instead of `false`).
 	3. A non-zero line-count.
 That means the container has been able to propagate net-filter rules into the host's tables, which is what you want.
 The actual number is not important, just something other than zero.

 	The container will always come up.
-Once you've authorised the client in ZeroTier Central, it will be able to join your ZeroTier Cloud network.
+Once you've approved the host in ZeroTier Central, it will be able to join your ZeroTier Cloud network.
 Tests like `ping` and `traceroute` that you run on the same host will always work.
 However, if the container is not able to propagate its net-filter rules into the host's tables, traffic *beyond* the host where the container is running will not work properly.
 The problem is quite subtle so it's always a good idea to check that the host has the expected net-filters.

 * `ZEROTIER_ONE_GATEWAY_MODE` - controls the traffic direction.
 Examples: